 When you ask the question, “what is organic soil?” you’ll likely be told that organic soil is simply made of natural and decomposing matter and is considered a healthy soil.

 This information is true, but it doesn’t really explain what organic soil matter is.
 We’d like to give you a solid answer to the question of what is organic soil, explain a few common types of soil, and why you should be taking soil samples before adding organic matter.
+At Sequoia Soil Company we can help with soil testing, soil choice, and bulk organic soil delivery almost anywhere in Northern California.

 Keep reading for all of the information you need about organic soil!